mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 - **Default**: `auto`
 - **Dynamic**: Yes

-This parameter controls the number of worker threads that are routing client traffic.
-The default is `auto` which uses as many threads as there are CPU cores.
-MaxScale versions older than 6 used one thread by default.
+This parameter controls the number of worker threads that are used for routing client traffic.
+The default is `auto` which uses as many threads as there are virtual CPU cores available to MaxScale, rounded up to the nearest integer.
+If no limitations have been set using CPU affinities or cgroup CPU quotas, this will be the same as the number of CPU cores.

-You can explicitly enable automatic configuration of this value by setting the value to `auto`.
-This way MariaDB MaxScale will detect the number of available processors and set the amount of threads to be equal to that number.

-Note that if MaxScale is running in a container where the CPU resources have been limited, the use of `auto` may cause MaxScale to use more resources than what is available.
-In such a situation `auto` should not be used, but instead an explicit number that corresponds to the amount of CPU resources available in the container.
-As a rule of thumb, an appropriate value for `threads` is the _vCPU_ of the container rounded up to the nearest integer.
-For instance, if the _vCPU_ of the container is `0.5` then `1` is an appropriate value for `threads`, if the _vCPU_ is `2.3` then `3` is.
+In general, as of 24.08, MaxScale will use the appropriate number of threads, also when it is running in a container.

 The maximum value for `threads` is specified by [threads_max](#threads_max).